-Supporting creative persons on the national level was still non-regulated and the Cultural Endowment as an organization had not been established.
-Creative persons rather sought shelter abroad to get by.
-Grants were awarded incidentally and through the Ministry of Education.
-Literature awards were paid to writers by the Association of Estonian Writers.
-Issues of art and cultural policy were handled by the Department of Art and Heritage Conservation of the Ministry of Education, which was divided into working groups of literature, fine arts, music and dramatic art and the Heritage Board.
-Professional interests of writers were actively advocated by Fr.
-Tuglas, who is considered to be the author of the idea to establish the Cultural Endowment.
+1919–1925In the early years of the fledgling republic, no regulation existed for the support of creative individuals at the national level and there was no Cultural Endowment.
+Creative individuals therefore often went abroad in search of support.
+Any grants that were awarded through the Ministry of Education were done so in an ad hoc manner.
+Literary awards were paid to writers by the Association of Estonian Writers.
+Issues related to art and cultural policy were handled by the Department of Art and Heritage Conservation at the Ministry of Education, which was divided into working groups for literature, fine arts, music and dramatic arts, and the Heritage Board.
+The professional interests of writers were actively advocated by Friedebert Tuglas, who is considered to have instigated the idea of establishing the Cultural Endowment.

-As a result of the Congress of Estonian Writers, a draft Writers, Artists and Scientists Support Act was drawn up for the Constituent Assembly.
-Pursuant to that law, creative persons would have received two types of support: scholarships and pension.
-A supportive scholarship was intended for persons that did not hold specific positions.
-A pension, however, would have been awarded in case of old age or prolonged illness.
+As a result of the Congress of Estonian Writers, a draft Writers, Artists and Scientists Support Act was prepared for the Constituent Assembly, which proposed two types of support: scholarships and pensions.
+Scholarships were intended for people that did not hold specific positions, and pensions would have been awarded in the case of old age or prolonged illness.

-On the III Congress held on 8 October 1921, establishment of a cultural foundation was demanded more specifically.
-In addition, the preliminary Cultural Endowment Act was drafted, which was general by nature and consisted of 5 clauses.
+At the III Congress held on 8 October 1921, the establishment of a cultural foundation was demanded more specifically.
+In addition, the preliminary Cultural Endowment Act was drafted, which was rather general and consisted of 5 clauses.

-Based on that law, the order of the Minister of Economic Affairs “On spirit and vodka sold for personal consumption” entered into force, whereby local governments recovered 2.5% on every permit issued for the sale of half a stoup of spirit and vodka in the favour of the Cultural Endowment.
+Based on that Act, the order of the Minister of Economic Affairs “On spirits and vodka sold for personal consumption” entered into force, whereby local governments recovered 2.5% on every permit issued for the sale of half a stoup of spirit and vodka in the favour of the Cultural Endowment.

 Until the establishment of the Cultural Endowment, grants were awarded by the Arts Department of the Ministry of Education.